 Many people spend time on the internet shopping for a new sofa.
 Why?
 Because their current sofa causes their back pain.
-So the first thing that comes to their mind is How can I make my sofa better for my back?
-There is good news for those who are considering whether their sofa can be made more back-friendly.
+So the first thing that comes to their mind is How can I make a comfortable couch better for my back?
+There is good news for those who are considering whether their sofa can be made more back pain friendly.

-Note: A sofa can be seated in many different ways.
+A sofa can be seated in many different ways.
 How you sit on the sofa depends mainly on your personal preferences.
-Ideally, you should sit on a sofa with your feet flat on the floor, back fully supported by the sofa/cushion.
+Ideally, you should sit on a sofa with your feet flat on the floor, and your back fully supported by the sofa or lumbar pillows.

 How do I stop my couch from hurting my back?

 Sitting comfortably might seem like an unimportant human act, however sitting correctly with vertebrae and muscles well supported is a must. good posture and back support.
 Modern sofas and cushions can cause poor posture since the cushions may not provide the spine or neck the support needed.

 If you sit for an extended period of time in a neutral position, especially in a poor posture or slouched posture, you could create a significant amount of stress on your back, stretch the ligaments of your spine and increase stress on the intervertebral discs.
 This can result in chronic pains and aches.

 To prevent back pain it is advised to sit the knee at a level with your hips and your lower back supported and both feet flat on the ground.
 Crossing your legs or placing them on the couch in front of you can cause back pain due to poor posture.

 Note: Adults living in Western countries sit between 55 to 70 percent of the time sitting.

 Back pain is probably a big issue for you if you’ve come to this post.
 The sofa you choose should be supportive for your back if you want to get rid of it.
 That is why we have listed some best quality sofas that support your back.
 We strongly recommend you to read the post.